TraXanh13/Signal-Mini-Jam/README.md

 ## Credits

+The music was created by ItsWatR on Pixabay https://pixabay.com/music/beats-watr-whipped-cream-10152/

-The music was created by Rycon https://www.looperman.com/loops/detail/274837/drum-and-bass-free-80bpm-chill-out-drum-loop
+(Not Used rn) The music was created by Rycon https://www.looperman.com/loops/detail/274837/drum-and-bass-free-80bpm-chill-out-drum-loop